Lawsuit: EPA fails to enforce Chesapeake Bay pollution caps

 “EPA monitoring data confirms that if the quality of the water in Chesapeake Bay were as good as the water quality in New York’s portion of the Susquehanna River, the Chesapeake would not be impaired for nitrogen, phosphorus, or sediment,” the agency stated.

-Pennsylvania’s Department of Environmental Protection did not immediately respond with a comment regarding the lawsuit.
+Deborah Klenotic, a spokeswoman for the Pennsylvania’s Department of Environmental Protection, declined to comment on the lawsuit.

+“We remain focused on our work to improve water quality here in Pennsylvania and in the Chesapeake Bay,” she said.